This page includes commonly asked questions to give you more information about Pantheon, including what our platform offers and supports.

 Yes.
 Pantheon comes with Drush pre-integrated with

 @alias files.
-For more details, see Drupal Drush Command-Line Utility.
+For more details, refer to Drupal Drush Command-Line Utility.
+You can invoke Drush commands on Pantheon sites using Terminus, the Pantheon CLI.

 Yes.
 You can invoke WP-CLI commands on Pantheon sites using Terminus, the Pantheon CLI.